Best Nursing Programs in Delaware (2026)

 How to choose a nursing program in Delaware

 Delaware is one of the larger nursing education markets we track (171 programs listed) — compare NCLEX pass rates and clinical partnerships, not just tuition.
-RN wages in Delaware ($78,200/year, BLS) sit below the national average, so minimizing tuition and time-to-start (waitlists) matters more than brand-name private programs.
+Registered nurses in Delaware earn $95,450/year on average (BLS), close to the national benchmark.
 RN employment in Delaware is projected to grow 5.5% through 2032 (BLS).
 Choosing a nursing program in Delaware means weighing completion time, total tuition, NCLEX outcomes, and how quickly you can start earning an RN salary in a local labor market.
-Among programs in our Delaware directory, the fastest listed completion time is 12 months.
-We track 171 accredited nursing programs in Delaware — including 11 entry-level RN, 1 bridge/RN-to-BSN pathways.
+Among programs in our Delaware directory, the fastest listed completion time is 18 months.
+We track 171 accredited nursing programs in Delaware — including 11 entry-level RN pathways.
 Delaware is a Nurse Licensure Compact (NLC) state; multistate practice may be available once Delaware is your primary residence — especially relevant if you live near Maryland, New Jersey, Pennsylvania.

 Key takeaways